 Winchester Remembrance Sunday Service

-Winchester Cathedral will be commemorating those who lost their lives in war and honouring the service of the armed forces and their families, past and present on Sunday 10 November.
-The service is led by Dean Catherine Ogle and Bishop Hugh Nelson, Bishop to the Armed Forces, will preach.
-The service begins at 10am and a two minutes’ silence will be marked at 11am.
+Winchester Cathedral will be commemorating those who lost their lives in war and honouring the service of the armed forces and their families, past and present on Sunday 9 November 2025.
+The service is led by Reverend Canon Dr Roland Riem, Interim Dean of Winchester Cathedral, and the Right Reverend Philip Mounstephen, Bishop of Winchester, will preach.
+The service begins at 10am and a two minute silence will take place at 11am when the congregation joins those gathered outside around the War Memorial in the Outer Close.

 This service is expected to be very busy with many invited guests, military, veterans, uniformed organisations, schools and colleges, civic leaders and representatives of other faiths.
 It is recommended that you come early for a seat, as seating will be on a first-come-first-served basis.
 You may also join online via the Cathedral Channel.
 Find out more.

 You can also visit the D-Day 80 exhibition, which marks the 80th anniversary year of Operation Overlord, the Allied invasion of Normandy on 6 June 1944.
 The exhibition looks at the stories of Portsmouth and the surrounding areas in the lead-up to D-Day, featuring contemporary images and accounts from local people, both military and civilian.
-Both the weekend of Remembrance and the exhibition are free to book.
 Find out more.

 Remembrance in Winchester’s market towns

-Bishop’s Waltham is hosting a Dedication of the Garden of Remembrance on Wednesday 6 November.
-There is also a Remembrance Day parade through the High Street and a church service at St Peter’s Church on 10 November.
+Bishop’s Waltham is holding a Remembrance Day parade through the High Street and a church service at St Peter’s Church on 9 November.
 This is followed by a two minutes’ silence and air raid siren on 11 November on the High Street.

 Winchester's Military Museums